nguyenluhoangsang01/GetIPAddress-server/README.md

 # 🌐 IP Logger & Lookup Server

-A simple Express server that logs visitor IPs silently and sends detailed information (location, device, etc.) via email.
-Also includes an API to manually look up any IP address.
+An advanced Express server that silently logs visitor IPs, collects geolocation and device info, sends it to your email, and optionally redirects users.
+It also supports manual IP lookups.

 ---

 ## ✅ Features

-- 🔒 Logs visitor IP, location, browser, and device silently
+- 🔒 Logs visitor IP, location, browser, OS, language, and referrer
-- 📩 Sends IP details to your email using Gmail
+- 🕒 Shows local time based on visitor's timezone
-- 🌎 Includes `/lookup/:ip` route to manually check IP info
+- 📩 Sends a full log report to your Gmail inbox
-- ⚙️ Easy to deploy on Railway or Vercel
+- 🔁 Automatically redirects visitors after logging (e.g., to Google)
-- 🧪 No data shown to visitor (silent logging with `204`)
+- 🌎 Provides `/lookup/:ip` API to manually check IP info

 ---